meshy/meshy.github.com/index.markdown

 I'm a Senior Software Developer at [Virtualstock][virtualstock] in the UK.

-In my spare time I like to toy with shiny new stuff (recently clojure, tornado, webpack, and ansible) and primarily work with [django][django] in [python][python] on [linux][manjaro].
+In my spare time I like to toy with shiny new stuff (recently websockets, webpack, and ansible) and primarily work with [django][django] in [python][python] on [linux][manjaro].

 ## [FramewIRC][framewirc]